Wish-s/Matrix-Computation/README.md

 # Compute the second matrix: the relationship matrix

+The relationship matrix is used to express the attribute relationships between fishnet points.
+That is, to express **the relationships between a point and itself and all other points**.<br>

-When building the relationship matrix, a total of 25 cases will occur, as shown in the following table.
+As mentioned above, the UMT data has 5 categories.
+When building the relationship matrix, **a total of 25 cases will occur**, as shown in the following table.

 ![](/relationship.jpg)